Counselling and Psychotherapy

 Specific Experience and Qualifications

-I have additional training in many areas of fertility support and perinatal wellbeing and I hold membership to BICA (British Infertility Counselling Association).
-Specialised training includes:
+I have additional training in many areas of fertility support and perinatal wellbeing, including:

 Focus on Female Infertility